Having good flexibility is more important than we think.

-The last group consists of the anticipated contraction of the muscles to be stretched, the most common technique being Proprioceptive Neuromuscular Facilitation (PNF), which has proven effective in improving the range of active and passive movement of different joints in sports.
+The pre-contraction technique involves the anticipated contraction of the muscles to be stretched, and Proprioceptive Neuromuscular Facilitation (PNF) is the most common technique.
+The FNP has demonstrated its effectiveness in improving the range of active and passive movement of different joints in sports.

-The possibilities offered by electrostimulation for our purpose are unknown by most sports professionals.
-Numerous studies show that the method of muscle stretching through the application of TENS-type currents is extraordinarily effective in improving flexibility.
+However, many of the possibilities offered by electrostimulation to improve flexibility are unknown to most sports professionals.
+Numerous studies have shown that the application of TENS type currents is an effective method to improve flexibility.

-The effectiveness of PNF is based on the use of mass movement patterns called spiral-diagonals and on specific techniques that sequence muscle performance during movement patterns.
+The effectiveness of PNF is based on the use of mass movement patterns called spiral-diagonals and specific techniques that sequence muscle performance during these movement patterns.

-The muscles gradually become stiff, lose their elasticity, and can even become stronger, but shorter.
-This determines the functional defect, which will have a negative impact on us both physically and psychologically.
+However, it is important to note that if the muscles gradually become stiff and lose their elasticity, they may even become stronger but shorter, which can lead to a functional defect that will have a negative impact both physically and psychologically.

-For this reason, electrical stimulation has been widely studied as a basic means of strengthening muscles.
-In fact, in recent decades, it has been widely used to improve the physical condition of healthy subjects and athletes, thus improving their athletic ability and sports performance.
+That is why electrical stimulation has been studied in recent decades as a basic means to strengthen muscles and improve the physical condition of healthy subjects and athletes, thus increasing their athletic capacity and sports performance.

 Stretching with electrostimulation